EWeinstein/EWeinstein.github.io/index.md

 ### Additional work

-Erik Nijkamp, Jeffrey Ruffolo, **Eli N Weinstein**, Nikhil Naik, Ali Madani. *ProGen2: exploring the boundaries of protein language models.* Cell Systems.
+Erik Nijkamp, Jeffrey Ruffolo, **Eli N. Weinstein**, Nikhil Naik, Ali Madani. *ProGen2: exploring the boundaries of protein language models.* Cell Systems.
 2023.
 [paper](https://www.cell.com/cell-systems/abstract/S2405-4712(23)00272-7)\
 <sub>The team explored very large scale generative sequence models, trained on a massive sequence datasets.
 The results they found were in line with the theory developed in our previous [paper](https://openreview.net/pdf?id=CwG-o0ind6t).
 I contributed by helping to interpret and explain these results.</sub>

-David Ding, Anna G Green, Boyuan Wang, Thuy-Lan Vo Lite, **Eli N Weinstein**, Debora S Marks, Michael T Laub.
+David Ding, Anna G Green, Boyuan Wang, Thuy-Lan Vo Lite, **Eli N. Weinstein**, Debora S Marks, Michael T Laub.
 *Co-evolution of interacting proteins through non-contacting and non-specific mutations.* Nature Ecology and Evolution.
 2022. [paper](https://www.nature.com/articles/s41559-022-01688-0)\
 <sub>The team performed one of the first deep mutational scans of a protein-protein interaction.
 I helped build the Bayesian model used to analyze the data.</sub>